 Also, even if your company doesn’t directly target the EU, it’s still prudent to comply with the GDPR.
 The current economy is global, and EU citizens likely have access to a controller’s apps or website.
 Take the extra step to ensure your agreements reflect the data subjects’ rights and freedoms.

 If you want to see a hands-on example of what redlining and negotiating a DPA looks like in the tech space, check out Lexion’s recent webinar: Rumble in the Redlines.
 In this fun and educational session, we created a mock negotiation between a talented big law attorney (Daniel Chen of Wilson Sonsini and counsel for the controller) who redlined and negotiate a DPA against an experienced in-house attorney (Jessica Nguyen, Chief Legal Officer of Lexion and counsel for the processor).
-Watch the recording for free.
+Watch the recording here or download our free DPA template.